samaratrilling/declass/examples/vw_helpers.md

 * The call `vw --lda 5` means run LDA and use 5 topics.
 * The `--cache_file` option means "during the first pass, convert the input to a binary 'cached' format and use that for subsequent results.
 The `rm -f *cache` is important since if you don't erase the cache file, `VW` will re-use the old one, even if you specify a new input file!
 * The `--bit_precision 16` option means: "Use 16 bits of precision" when [hashing][hashing] tokens.
 This will cause many collisions but won't effect the results much at all.
-Vowpal Wabbit is *very* sensitive to bit precision!
-If you make it bigger, you need many more passes to get decent results.
 * See [this slideshow][vwlda] about LDA in VW, and [this slideshow][vwtricks] for some VW technical tricks.

 This produces two files: